uqlibrary/technology-training/R/RStudio_intro.md

    * Create a project for data analysis
    * Create a folder structure
+   * Know where to find help
-   * Understand and move layouts
+   * Understand and move around layouts
    * Use a few shortcuts
-   * Know where to find help
    * Know where packages are
    * Import files/datasets